-Instead of replying, he looks at Gyrax.
-“Would you care to share travel?
+He dips his head at Gyrax.
+“Would you care to share travels?
 Our crossing seems fated.”

 “Warriors.”
 He scans their faces with a steady eye.
 “Go on without me.
 Relay my missive to Argan Dyaar.”

-They don’t seem enthused, but no one disagrees.
-Murmurs of “For Evermoor,” sweep through their ranks.
-As they turn to leave, Gyrax taps Ripfang’s shoulder.
+They don’t seem enthused but no one protests.
+As they turn to leave, Gyrax taps the husky’s shoulder.

-“A moment, friend.”
-The Wolven Rex slips off a necklace.
+“A moment, Ripfang.”
+Gyrax bows his neck and slips off his necklace.
 I only see it for a brief moment, but it’s strung with a medallion depicting a snarling wolf’s head.
-“Take it,” he says, holding it out.
+“Take it,” he holds it out to his canine lieutenant.

-Ripfang grudgingly accepts it.
+Ripfang accepts it.
 “I will protect it with my life.”

 “You will not.”
 Gyrax growls.
-“If you cross into the Clear, then it will be for a worthy cause, not for the sake of a hide-strung medal.”
+“Cross into the Clear for a worthy cause, not for the sake of a stupid medal.”

-Ripfang grumbles under his breath.
-Gyrax steps closer, looming over his recalcitrant subordinate.
-As his shadow falls across Ripfang’s face, it becomes strikingly clear that my dog-turned-king is a hell of a lot bigger.
+Ripfang grumbles something discontented under his breath.
+Gyrax doesn’t like it—he steps closer, looming over his recalcitrant subordinate.
+As his shadow falls across Ripfang’s face, it becomes strikingly clear that my dog-turned-king is the bigger of the two.

 “Swear to me,” Gyrax rumbles.
 “I would hear you say it, packmate.”

-Ripfang gulps and says, “I swear it, Rex.
+Ripfang gulps.
+“I swear it, Rex.
 I will place my life above your cachet.”

-“And the lives of your warriors, as well.”
+“And the lives of my warriors, as well.”

 “Good.”
 Gyrax studies him.
-“I am all for loyalty, but it must be pointed in the right direction, else it cheapens into toxic dogma.”
+“I appreciate loyalty, but it must be pointed in the right direction.
+Else it rots and curdles into blind dogma.”

 “Cry off, will you?”
 Ripfang mutters.
 “Don’t let your title go to your head.”

 Ripfang thumps his fist against his heart, then turns away and heads for the Wolven.
-He speaks quietly to them, and they leave the clearing.
+After he speaks briefly to them, they leave the clearing.

 A faint smile.
 “All I can offer is debt and promises.
 Save your larceny for richer folk.”

-When the duelist fails to respond, the thief shrugs.
+No response.
+The thief shrugs.
 “I speak for the duelist.
-As steel is sure and water wet.”
+As steel is sure and water is wet.”

 Ren is silent for a long, hanging moment.
 Then: “Let them join, if they so wish.
-And just to be clear, the thief is incompetent.
-He poses little danger to our pockets or carries.”
+But just so you know, the thief is incompetent.
+He poses little threat to coin or carry.”

 Ren’s eyes glint with amusement.
-“Perhaps I should ask our fellow travelers.”
+“Perhaps we should inform our fellow travelers.”
 He nods at the traders who are leaving the clearing.

-Lucknar goes from mock angry to nervous and jesting.
-He pats the air with both hands.
+The thief pats the air, suddenly nervous.
 “No need, no need.
 You’re a sharp one, aye?”
-He looks over his shoulder at the last few traders, just to make sure they haven’t heard.
+He looks over his shoulder at the last few traders, making sure they haven’t heard.
 “I’m glad we’re friends, wanderer, sure as my name is Lucky Hap.”

 Elier laughs.
-“You say true, milord.
-I have sworn fealty to my twin sabers, while my companion Lucky believes first and foremost in a bulging purse—often at the expense of a trader’s wealth.”
+“You say true, wanderer—I have sworn fealty to both my sabers, while my companion Lucknar believes first and foremost in a bulging purse.
+Often at the expense of a trader’s wealth.”

 Lucky grins and pats his carry.
-Suddenly, his exchange with Ren (when Ren threatened to ask the other traders about Lucky’s skill in thievery) makes a lot more sense.
+Suddenly, Ren’s threat to tell the traders about Lucky’s profession makes a lot more sense.
 Everyone who arrived with us…he’s robbed them blind.

 “You stole from all of them?”
 I ask incredulously.

 “Nearly.”
-He throws me a smile, then looks quickly at Gyrax.
-“But I live by a code—there are some lines I do not cross.”
+He looks quickly at Gyrax.
+“But I am not without scruples—there are certain lines I do not cross.”

 “Out of prudence, not fidelity,” Gyrax counters.
-“Nonetheless, your restraint is appreciated.”
+“Nevertheless, I appreciate your restraint.”

 Half an hour later we’re sitting around a fire, dining on traveler’s bread and smoked duck.

 “Not bad.”
 I appraise the bread with a critical eye.
-“They put a lot of butter in it.”
+“Lots of butter in it.”

 “Try eating it for months on end,” Ren mutters.

 “Full belly’s a happy belly.”
-Elier throws us all a cheeky smile.
-“Same with a bedroll—two bodies are preferable to one.
-The prettier, the better, I say.”
+Elier flashes a cheeky smile.
+“Just like a bedroll—two bodies are preferable to one.
+The prettier, the better.”

 Gyrax reaches in his carry and pulls out a cloak.
-At first glance it looks black, but upon closer inspection, the fabric ripples with midnight blue.
+At first glance it appears jet-black, but upon closer inspection, the fabric ripples with midnight blue.

 “A leftover habit from the Crimson Wars,” Elier explains.
-“From those afflicted by the Reft.
-Before they succumbed to madness and rage, they were deeply ashamed of their reddened eyes.
-They tried to conceal it with a hooded cloak.
-At first, people with cloaks were shunned and scorned, but after more folk were stricken by the Reft, everyone started wearing them.”
+“From those afflicted by the Crimson Reft.
+At first, they were deeply ashamed of their reddened eyes and tried to conceal them with a hooded cloak.
+Those with cloaks were shunned and scorned, but after entire towns were stricken by the Reft, everyone wore them.”
 The duelist shrugs.
 “Now they’re a part of everyday life.”

-“They’re practical too,” Lucky says.
+“Very practical,” Lucky remarks.
 “Lots of pockets, lots of items.”

 “Thief,” Lucky corrects.
 “There is more to thievery than mere pickpocketing.
-I am an artist, Master Wolven.”
+I am an artist.”

-“My mistake.”
-Gyrax watches me throw the cloak around my shoulders.
+“I stand corrected.”
+Gyrax watches as I throw the cloak around my shoulders.
 “Here.”
 He fiddles with a black opal broach sewn into the upper left corner.
-“Squeeze the broach against the other side—” he presses the broach against the fabric, “—and the cloak will bind around your neck.”
+“Squeeze the broach against the other side—” he presses it against the fabric, “—and the fabric will bind around your neck.”
 The broach flickers with purple light.
-“If someone tries to choke you, the cloak will sense it and detach on its own.”
+“If anyone tries to choke or entangle you, the cloak will sense it and detach on its own.”

 “Wow.”
 I study the broach with wondering eyes.
 “Thanks.”